 WARNING: An overheating MacBook could be the sign of a virus or malware infection.
 Check out our article on how to clean your computer and keep it safe from viruses and adware by clicking below.

 If a MacBook is genuinely overheating, the cause could be a number of things, most of which are easy to fix, but unfortunately are often left untreated.
-To find out how to diagnose and solve your MacBook's overheating problems, not only ensuring your MacBook a long life, but protecting your body from potentially harmful heat radiation, read the rest of this article.
+To find out how to diagnose and solve your MacBook's overheating problems, not only ensuring your MacBook a long life but protecting your body from potentially harmful heat radiation, read the rest of this article.
 This is the ultimate guide to preventing your Mac from overheating!

-Download SMC Fan Control directly from MacInfo 100% free by clicking below.
+Download SMC Fan Control

-SMC Fan Control can do more than just display your Mac's internal temperatures – It can actually control the fan speed of your MacBook.
-This can be rather helpful when you're performing intensive tasks on the computer, as MacBooks don't tend to crank up the fans until the CPU gets up to 90-100C (195-215F) – And even then, only barely enough to keep it below 100C (215F).
+SMC Fan Control can do more than just display your Mac's internal temperatures, it can actually control the fan speed of your MacBook.
+This can be rather helpful when you're performing intensive tasks on the computer, as MacBooks don't tend to crank up the fans until the CPU gets up to 90-100C (195-215F), and even then, only barely enough to keep it below 100C (215F).
 Not cool enough to stop the laptop from becoming permanently damaged or to keep yourself completely safe.

 To adjust the speed of your Mac's fans click on the SMC Fan Control temperature reading on the menu bar and choose the preferences option from the drop-down menu.
 From there simply move the slider to the desired fan speed (there may be more than one slider if your Mac has more than one fan) and click the save button.
-Note that the minimum fan speed that SMC Fan Control allows you to select is the normal, default fan setting – Sliding the slider higher will simply set a higher minimum fan speed.
+Note that the minimum fan speed that SMC Fan Control allows you to select is the normal, default fan setting.
+Sliding the slider higher will simply set a higher minimum fan speed.

 Spinning your MacBook's fans up is desirable when the computer becomes very hot, as speeding up the fans will escalate the rate at which the hot air leaves the computer.
-Be sure to leave the vents well clear of any obstructions when doing this, as if the vents are obstructed the hot air will hang around the computer, and no good will be done.
+Be sure to leave the vents well clear of any obstructions when doing this, as if the vents are obstructed the hot air will hang around the computer and no good will be done.

 Once iStat Pro is installed you will be able to see the temperature of your Mac just like in iStat Pro (see left).
-By default the reading in the menu bar is the Core CPU temp, but if you click on it a drop-down will open displaying the temperatures of many different parts of your Mac — these include the battery, wireless equipment, trackpad, inlet and many more.
+By default, the reading in the menu bar is the Core CPU temp, but if you click on it a drop-down will open displaying the temperatures of many different parts of your Mac -- these include the battery, wireless equipment, trackpad, inlet and many more.
 While these can be interesting however it is the core CPU temp that is the most useful.

 To adjust the fan speed of your Mac simply open the iStat Menus application, select the "Sensors" option on the left-hand menu, then click the "Edit Fan Rules" button.
 In the window that comes up you will be able to set the fan speed in much the same way as SMC Fan Control (see below).